TVP - FAQ

 - Can I submit more than one application under the TVP at any one time?

 You can submit only one application under the TVP at any one time.
-A new application may only be submitted by an enterprise after completion of an earlier approved project and submission of the final project report.
+A new application may only be submitted by an applicant after completion of an earlier approved project and submission of the final project report.

 - How to obtain more information about TVP?